KQM-git/TCL/characters/anemo/venti.md

 Regenerates 15 Energy for Venti after the effects of Wind's Grand Ode end.

-If an Elemental Absorption occurred, this also restores 15 Energy to all characters of that corresponding element in the party.
+If an Elemental Absorption occurred, this also regenerates 15 Energy for all characters of that corresponding element in the party.
 {% endtab %}
 {% endtabs %}